 Egyptians and their Fascination with Felines

-Cats were not only seen as an animal that warded off evil pests but also became a sacred entity.
+Cats were not only seen as an animal that warded off evil pests but also became sacred entities.
 Those in Egypt at the time wholeheartedly believed that cats were magical, bringing good luck to those who treated them properly.
 In fact, Egyptian artwork has depicted burning structures where men would save the felines before either rescuing themselves or putting out the fire.
 This level of dedication is more than simple companionship.

 Bastet: Egyptian Goddess